Josephine Hartford Bryce: Barclay Kountze Douglas

 On March 31, 1937, JoJo Makaroff married Barclay Kountze Douglas, a sportsman, aviator and former yachtsman of the Vamarie.
-With her third husband, JoJo Douglas would become heavily involved in thoroughbred racing as well as aviation.
+With her third husband, JoJo Douglas became heavily involved in thoroughbred racing, as well as aviation.
 In 1938, she received her pilot's license and bought her first plane.
 JoJo Douglas would sell The Reef at a loss.
-The couple moved to Newport, Rhode Island where they purchased The Waves estate, alternatively known as the John Russell Pope House in 1937.
+The couple moved to Newport, Rhode Island, where they purchased The Waves estate, alternatively known as the John Russell Pope House in 1937.
 JoJo and Barclay would later divorce.

 Mill River Stable

-JoJo Douglas' racing stable, Mill River had several notable horses throughout the 1940s.
+JoJo Douglas's racing stable, Mill River, had several notable horses throughout the 1940s.
 Her racing colors were orange and red.
 Some of Douglas's top horses included Miss Grillo (the namesake of the Miss Grillo Stakes), Eurasian and Chop Chop.
 In 1942, Mill River's Fair Call placed seventh in that year's Kentucky Derby.
 In March 1944, Mill River led the nominations for that year's Kentucky Derby, with five horses.
 None ultimately would run.
-In 1947 her horse Secnav would contest the Preakness Stakes, finishing seventh.
+In 1947, her horse Secnav contested the Preakness Stakes, finishing seventh.